JoeTSchwarz/Java-Object-Database/README.md

 Java serialized Object Database or JODB
 This JODB package is a Java Object Database where the objects are usually Java serialized objects.
 More: see JODB.pdf

 NOTE: The EnDecrypt API is only secure if you and only you know the encryption/decryption algorithm, so I leave this API's encrypt and decrypt method empty and only provide you with the EnDecrypt.class if you want to use my EnDecrypt algorithm for your JODB.
+The package (incl. joemvc.jar) is created and tested with JDK 9.0.4.

 How to run the examples and the Servers: